What is a Regeneration Transformation? Part 1

 But all that fails to explain what regeneration is at the most fundamental level; the level that all other forms of regeneration depend on, and the one that trully cultivates the bodies “natural healing powers.”
-When all other conditions are met for (clean air, water, sunlight, and food…) it is only sufficient sleep, rest, recovery, relaxation, meditation and rejuvenation that enable the innate, intelligent energy of the body to regenerate in inverse proportion to it’s activity levels.
+When all other conditions are met for (sunlight, clean air, water, and food…) it is only sufficient sleep, rest, recovery, relaxation, meditation and rejuvenation that enable the innate, intelligent, ever-evolving energy of the body to regenerate in inverse proportion to it’s activity levels.
 This is how to body maintains homeostasis and health of the organism at the energetic, cellular, physical levels of life.

 It’s starts with the regeneration of energy, which is the crux of living in balance with vibrant health and peace of mind.

 - Birbrair A, Zhang T, Wang ZM, Messi ML, Enikolopov GN, Mintz A, Delbono O (August 2013).
 “Role of pericytes in skeletal muscle regeneration and fat accumulation”.
 Stem Cells and Development.
 22(16): 2298–314. doi:1089/scd.2012.0647.
 PMC 3730538 .
 PMID 23517218.